pchmelo/PFL_Project_1/README.md

   - The third `n` factor comes from the foldl tryPath operation iterating over the previous cities.

 #### Possible Improvements
-The original Keld-Karp algorithm has a time complexity of `O(n^2 * 2^n)`, so a great improvement for our algorithm would be reducing the time complexity.
-After some research we had come with the solution; However, we handn't the time to aplly it.
-Our algorithm calcule every single path starting from each city, so knowing that we could only make ir for one path.
+The original Held-Karp algorithm has a time complexity of `O(n^2 * 2^n)`, so there are some improvements we could make to the time complexity.
+After some research, we came up with a solution; However, we didn't have the time to implement it.
+Our algorithm calculates every answer for the TSP, but only returns one as asked, so knowing that, we could make some changes and have it return only one path.